Internet Explorer is not supported by Design Library

 Skip the verb in simple labels

-The field instruction, or field help texts, are used to explain input field labels, column headings and subheadings.
+The label information is used to explain input field labels, column headings, and subheadings.
 Ideally, the short text should be self-explanatory so that no field assistance is needed.
-Use field help only when something needs to be explained that is not clear from the label.
+Only use the label information when something needs to be explained that is not clear from the label.

 Explain what the customer needs to know to fill in the field or understand the data displayed.
 Be brief.